pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 ### Pact Workshops

-The following workshops have been updated to use the latest versions of the Pact client libraries
+The following workshops have been updated to use the latest versions of the Pact client libraries:

 - [Pact-workshop-go](https://github.com/pact-foundation/pact-workshop-go)
 - [pact-workshop-Maven-Springboot-JUnit5](https://github.com/pact-foundation/pact-workshop-Maven-Springboot-JUnit5)